dliaomcp/fbstab-matlab/README.md

 A MATLAB implementation of the Proximally Stabilized Fischer-Burmeister (FBstab) quadratic programming solver.

 ## Instructions
 Navigate to the root folder then run setpath.m.
-The directory is arranged assuming that evening is run from the root.
+The directory is arranged assuming that everything is run from the root.

 Unit tests can be found in the tests/ folder, MPC examples can be found under mpc_examples/